Biochemistry; Biophysics; Molecular Biology; Morphogenesis; Schizophrenia; Stress, Physiological

 Gourley, S.L.
 Koleske, A.J., and Taylor, J.R.
 (2009) Loss of dendrite stabilization by the Abl-related gene (Arg) kinase regulates behavioral flexibility and sensitivity to cocaine.
 Proc.
 Natl.
 Acad.
 Sci.
 USA, 106(39):16859-64

-Bradley, W.D., and Koleske, A.J.
-Regulation of cell migration and morphogenesis by Abl family kinases: emerging mechanisms and physiological contexts.
-(2009) J. Cell Sci, in press.
+Bradley WD, Koleske AJ.
+Regulation of cell migration and morphogenesis by Abl-family kinases: emerging mechanisms and physiological contexts.
+Journal Of Cell Science 2009, 122:3441-54.

 Arg interacts with cortactin to promote adhesion-dependent cell edge protrusion.

 Lapetina S, Mader CC, Machida K, Mayer BJ, Koleske AJ.
 Arg interacts with cortactin to promote adhesion-dependent cell edge protrusion.
 The Journal Of Cell Biology 2009, 185:503-19.